 The hundreds of thousands of stars that make up the Great Globular Cluster in Hercules are just visible to the eye from dark locations.
 It’s one-third of the way south on the line between the stars Eta Herculis and Zeta Herculis.

 The Great Andromeda Galaxy is without doubt the most distant object that is visible to the eye, being around 2.8 million lightyears away.
-It’s visible in Andromeda as a faint smudge on a moonless night.
+You can see the Andromeda Galaxy in the Andromeda constellation as a faint smudge on a moonless night.

 4 small-telescope Messier objects